-There are 300 species of mosquito in Australia but less than 20 represent a significant risk to human health, either as nuisance-biting pests or vectors of disease.
+There are 300 species of mosquito in Australia, but less than 20 represent a significant risk to human health, either as nuisance-biting pests or vectors of disease.
 Mosquitoes can spread diseases to humans such as Ross River virus, Dengue Fever, Zika virus and Malaria.
-The best way to control mosquito diseases is to protect yourself from being bitten and prevent mosquitoes from breeding.
+The best way to control mosquito-borne diseases is to protect yourself from being bitten and prevent mosquitoes from breeding.

 Under the Public Health Act, you could be fined by Council if you are breeding mozzies around your home.

 - Avoid spending time in mosquito-prone areas, especially around dawn and dusk

 - Wear loose-fitting, light-coloured clothing with long sleeves and long trousers

 - Use a personal insect repellent

 - Use mosquito coils, lanterns and insecticide emanators